Correlated many-body quantum dynamics of the Peregrine soliton: MI signatures in the long-time correlated dynamics

 It is also important to highlight the differences of the MB predictions compared to the MF ones for long evolution times.
-To do so, we utilize the position variance of the bosonic cloud defined in Eq.~(\ref{variance}) in the main text.
-This is depicted in Fig.~\ref{fig_appendix_long-time_evol}(c), (d) for the above-discussed post-quench interactions.
+To do so, we utilize the position variance of the bosonic cloud defined in Eq.~(\ref{variance}).
+This is depicted in Figs.~\ref{fig_appendix_long-time_evol}(c) and ~\ref{fig_appendix_long-time_evol}(d) for the above-discussed postquench interactions.
 In the MF realm, the variance performs an oscillatory behavior of almost constant amplitude and frequency in the course of the evolution, underscoring the recurrence of the generated patterns.
-As such, it implies that within the MF approximation the gas assembles in a pattern somewhat reminiscent of a time-periodic Kuznetsov-Ma breather.
+As such, it implies that within the MF approximation the gas assembles in a pattern reminiscent of a time-periodic Kuznetsov-Ma breather.
 This is in sharp contrast to the MB results, where a PS structure is generated and subsequent evolution may favor localization away from the centers shown in Fig.~\ref{fig_appendix_long-time_evol}(b), rather than the above-mentioned MF recurrence.
-Therefore, we infer that the inclusion of correlations not only alters the morphology of the RW excitation, but may also modify the dynamical manifestation of different RW structures.
+Therefore, we can infer that the inclusion of correlations not only alters the morphology of the RW excitation, but may also modify the dynamical manifestation of different RW structures.
 This is arguably another intriguing prospect for future investigations based on our results.